Authorization

 Privilege escalation via workload creation or edits

-Users who can create/edit pods in a namespace, either directly or through a controller such as an operator, could escalate their privileges in that namespace.
+Users who can create/edit pods in a namespace, either directly or through an object that enables indirect workload management, may be able to escalate their privileges in that namespace.
+The potential routes to privilege escalation include Kubernetes API extensions and their associated controllers.

 Escalation paths

-• Can be used to access secrets meant for other workloads
+• Can be used to access confidential information meant for other workloads

 • Can perform Kubernetes API actions as another workload (impersonation)

-• Mounting configmaps meant for other workloads in that namespace
+• Mounting or using ConfigMaps meant for other workloads in that namespace

-• Can be used to obtain information meant for other workloads, such as DB host names.
+• Can be used to obtain information meant for other workloads, such as database host names.

 • Mounting volumes meant for other workloads in that namespace